lgblgblgb/xemu/README.md

 If you want to compile a *single* target only (let's say Commodore 65), just chdir into the directory of the target, and say `make` there (with the possibility of ARCH=... part of course.
-Still, the executable will be built in the top level directory!
+Still, the executable will be built in the directory ~/build/bin relative to the top level.

 ## Compilation for Raspberry Pi